EngineerID/Experiments/README.md

 # Experiments

-Description: provides basic templates for working with GitHub, VS Code, and various Programming Languages
+Description: provides basic templates and workflows for working with GitHub, VS Code, and various Programming Languages

 **VS Code and GitHub Workflow**
 1. Open GitHub Desktop